 Liddle & Dubin, P.C., a national law firm based in Detroit, filed two lawsuits this week seeking to represent all homeowners and business owners in the area who suffered property damage last week following the catastrophic failure of the Edenville Dam.

-The case, filed in federal court, alleges that Nessel, Midland County, Gladwin County, the Michigan Department of Environment, Great Lakes, and Energy (EGLE), the Michigan Department of Natural Resources (MDNR), Boyce Hydro, and several others negligently operated and maintained the dam.
+The cases allege that Midland County, Gladwin County, the Michigan Department of Environment, Great Lakes, and Energy (EGLE), the Michigan Department of Natural Resources (MDNR), Boyce Hydro, and several others negligently operated and maintained the dam.

 This modification was especially negligent, according to the lawsuit, given the well-documented, dilapidated condition of the dam for years prior to its failure.
 County and state officials have known for years that the Edenville Dam was unsafe and could not adequately handle excess stormwater.

 In fact, the Federal Energy Regulatory Commission (FERC) had revoked private operator Boyce Hydro’s license because of the dam’s inadequate spillway capacity and specifically noted that the “[f]ailure of the Edenville dam could result in the loss of human life and the destruction of property and infrastructure.”